Nimble-nerd/ToDoListApp/README.md

+To run the app, follow the following steps:

+**1. Run the web api (a .net 8 api)
+2. Run the react app (npm run dev)
+3. Download the file 'An example video of ToDoListApp' which demonstrates the usage of the app.
+**
 The to do list app covers the followings :

 1. The tasks must be longer than 10 characters (empty task is not allowed as well) Otherwise an error message is displayed.